-- Consider whether the child is at immediate risk of harm: are they safe to go home? - Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or make a Request for Support for Integrated Children's Services - If unsure then consult with Area Education Safeguarding Advisor 03000 415 648 or Local Authority Social Worker at the Front Door www.kscmp.org.uk
+- Consider whether the child is at immediate risk of harm e.g. are they safe to go home - Access the Kent Safeguarding Support Level Guidance document and procedures: www.kscmp.org.uk - Refer to other agencies as appropriate e.g. Internal or community services, early help open access, LADO, Police or Request for Support for integrated children's services - If unsure then consult with Area Education Safeguarding Advisor (03000 41 56 48) or Local Authority Social Worker at the Front Door.